-Since 2002, joint initiatives between CPW and GOCO have protected more than 300,000 acres of wildlife habitat and recreational opportunities across the state.
+Since 2002, joint initiatives between CPW and GOCO have protected more than hundreds of thousands of acres of wildlife habitat and recreational opportunities across the state.
 Priorities for this initiative will be guided by Colorado's Wildlife Action Plan, CPW's 2015 Strategic Plan, and specific funding sources.
-GOCO's contribution to this grant has been decreased in order to set aside funding for Centennial Program.

-Program priorities during FY 2023-24 include:
+Program priorities during FY 2024-25 include:

 - 1. Acquisition of conservation easements, fee title, and permanent easements for habitat protection and public access to provide opportunities for hunting, fishing, and wildlife viewing. - 2.
 Review and rank real estate proposals received in response to a Request for Proposals.
-Historically, CPW receives between 50-90 proposals in response to the RFP.
-Conservation easements will be the preferred option in acquisitions.
+As required by statute, conservation easements are the preferred option in acquisitions.
 However, CPW will consider fee title acquisitions for properties that are interior or adjacent to SWAs, to provide a more manageable boundary or improved public access, or to enhance management of habitat and wildlife-related recreation. - 3.
 Closing on real estate acquisitions negotiated in response to previous years' RFPs, protecting wildlife habitat.